Zander1983/RedMatterApp/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

 ---
 **Note**

 We can run frontend into different environment [i.e.,local, developement, production, staging] Currently local and developement env's are active
-To use localhost backend API: use npm run start:local To use server backend API : use npm run start:dev
+To use localhost as backend API: use npm run start:local To use AWS server as backend API : use npm run start:dev

 ---